Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-I hate fishing.
+Personally, I think fishing sucks.
 I sit on the boat, cast my line, and wonder why I even bother.
 I can never tell how many fish are even in that murky water, but, judging by my lack of success, I’m thinking not that many.
 I’ve tried mixing up my bait, putting out multiple lines in multiple spots, and telling myself it’s only a matter of time.
 Nothing.
 In my entire life of failed fishing trips, I’ve never hooked anything but a tree branch.

 Online dating is a lot like fishing.
 It can be frustrating, and you don’t always know what (if anything) you’re doing wrong.
-People act like it’s a matter of tactics and timing, but often it’s a matter of luck and patience.
-For single men, in particular, dating sites can seem like just another way to face daily rejection from a sea of indifferent women.
+Some people act like it’s a matter of tactics and timing, but often it’s a matter of luck and patience.
+For single men, in particular, dating sites can seem like just another way to face daily rejection from a sea of indifferent women — and that sucks.